dragonsea0927/KandysLaunderette/README.md

 # Mobile View Screenshot

-1. Mobile view side by side of the landing page (Full page).
-2. All images are in 4K resolution, click to enlarge for better viewing.
+1. All images are in 4K resolution, click to enlarge for better viewing.

 <img src="/public/img/Mobile%20View%20Screenshot%201.png" width="100%" height="850px">

 <img src="/public/img/Mobile%20View%20Screenshot%202.png" width="100%" height="850px">

 <img src="/public/img/Mobile%20View%20Screenshot%203.png" width="100%" height="850px">

+# Potential Future Features
+1. Develop a reserve services feature.
+(Example on a specific date & time book a slot for a service.)
+2. Develop a service availability feature (available or not available).
+This will then be updated on the website in real time.
+3. Re-building the entire website with React and Node.js

 ## Getting Started